 - Audience: To create a good communication plan, you need to know who your audience is.
 Just ask yourself, who needs to know this information?
 Is it a project stakeholder, a project team, a project sponsor, a regulatory agency, suppliers, partners, vendors, or someone else?

-- The content of communication: Depending on the context and your specific audience, each message should be created carefully.
-For instance, you can provide technology-related information to developers.
+- The content of communication: Depending on the context and your specific audience, each message is created carefully.
+For instance, you provide technology-related information to developers.
 However, the end users don't need to know about these technical aspects, only how a particular device works.

-- Medium: While email is the most convenient option, not all communication should be done through it.
+- Medium: While email is the most convenient option, not all communication is done through it.
 Face-to-face discussions, meetings, debates, and group presentations are sometimes necessary.

-- Timing: Keep in mind that any type of communication should start at the initial stage.
-Later on, as the project moves along, you can decide what information will be delivered at various stages of the project.
+- Timing: Keep in mind that any type of communication starts at the initial stage.
+Later on, as the project moves along, you decide what information is delivered at various stages of the project.

 Importance of Communication Plan in Project Management